Young Brothers massacre: The aftermath

 A national manhunt immediately commenced, and the Young brothers were quickly tracked to a rented room in Houston, Texas.
 Houston police officers entered the home on January 5 and discovered the brothers had retreated to a bathroom.
 They called on the men inside to surrender, and were met with gunfire.
 After the officers returned fire, there was a period of silence, and then several shots were heard.
 A voice called out "We're dead-come on in".
 The officers found Jennings Young dead and Harry Young mortally wounded from multiple gunshot wounds.
 The guns taken from the murdered lawmen in Brookline were found on the bodies.
 The coroner's office in Houston concluded that the brothers had shot each other in a suicide pact to avoid capture.
-Some persons later questioned this version of events, suspecting that the officers involved had in fact fired the fatal shots.
+Some people later questioned this version of events, suspecting that the officers involved had in fact fired the fatal shots.

-The Young Brothers Massacre was one of the events that persuaded law enforcement in the U.S. to take a more professional and cautious approach to armed standoff situations, particularly those involving persons suspected of previous violence towards police officers.
+The Young Brothers Massacre was one of the events that persuaded law enforcement in the US to take a more professional and cautious approach to armed standoff situations, particularly those involving people suspected of previous violence towards police officers.
 A monument bearing the names of the six slain officers stands today in front of the police headquarters building in Springfield and in front of the Greene County Courts building.